How Underinsurance Quietly Destroys Long-Term Wealth

 • Breaking fixed deposits

-A ₹10 lakh emergency withdrawn from long-term investments can cost ₹40–50 lakh over 20 years.
+A ₹10 lakh emergency withdrawal today could cost ₹40–50 lakh in lost growth over 20 years.

 Common mistakes:

-• Coverage equals annual salary, not lifetime needs
+• Coverage equals one year’s salary, not lifetime needs

 • Long-term goals are abandoned